 Gartner, a well-established market research firm, believes that the Internet Of Things (IoT) is poised for explosive growth in the coming years; by 2020, the number of IoT devices will exceed 26 billion, and IoT will add some USD 1.9 trillion to the world economy.
 The rise of IoT also popularizes the concepts of the smart home and smart city.
 D-Link was the first to spot an opportunity in the security surveillance market.
 With the technological advantage from our extensive experience with networking equipment, we took the market by storm.
 According to the NPD and Context consumer market research groups, D-Link currently holds up to 40% of the market share in North America and Europe.
-Other than network surveillance cameras, D-Link also launched home gateways, smart plugs, motion sensors, door/window contact sensors, sirens, and developed other new products based on corresponding technologies.
-These products can be interconnected via the mydlink Cloud platform and this provides our consumers with a convenient and safe smart network environment.
+Other than network surveillance cameras, D-Link also launched home gateways, smart plugs, motion sensors, door/window contact sensors, and sirens, and has developed other new products based on corresponding technologies.
+These products can be interconnected via the mydlink cloud service platform, providing our customers with a safe and convenient smart network environment.